dicaormu/ps_tondeuse/README.md

 For now there isn't any requirement (additional specialized package) to run this project.

+_To be update in further releases._

 ### How to use the code

-Once you complete installation of the project, you can start playing around with the projects.
+Once you complete installation of the project, you can start exploring and testing few functions.

-See below few precisions regarding test files (to play around) and main function.
+See below some notes about test files and main function.

 ##### Test file

 The project is set up with a data folder where all tests file one would like to use **has to be dropped.**
 Also the structure of the test file should always follow requirements below for the program to work properly